aws-solutions-library-samples/guidance-for-third-party-marketplace-on-aws/README.md

 ```
 $ cdk ls
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You should see 2 stacks `ThirdPartyMarketplaceStack`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You should see 2 stacks `ThirdPartyMarketplaceStack` and `FrontEndStack`
-and `FrontEndStack`

 6. You will first need to deploy the `ThirdpartyMarketPlaceStack`.
 This ThirdPartyMarketplaceStack creates an Amazon DynamoDB database that stores third party suppliers information, an AWS Step Function that validates the suppliers' information, and an Amazon API gateway that exposes APIs that allow for new suppliers to be registered.

 ```
 cdk deploy ThirdPartyMarketplaceStack
 ```
 The output displayed should include the API gateway end point.

-7. You will deploy the `FrontEndStack` stack using the below command.
-You will need to pass the API gateway end point from last step's output.
+7. You will deploy the `FrontEndStack` stack using the below command which needs the API gateway end point from last step's output.
+The FrontEndStack creates a static S3 website that is served through an Amazon CloudFront endpoint.

 ```
 cdk deploy FrontEndStack -c api-end-point=<API-GATEWAY-END-POINT>